NEW for 2027: Save over £2100 per couple on our Venice River Cruise with James Martin

 Rüdesheim, Germany

-Rüdesheim is a pretty little winemaking town in the Rhine Gorge with a supremely picturesque Old Town of cobblestoned lanes and mediaeval buildings.
+Rüdesheim is a pretty little winemaking town in the Rhine Gorge with a supremely picturesque Old Town of cobblestoned lanes and medieval buildings.
 A setting so romantic is obviously the perfect place for a Christmas market, and Rüdesheim's market is as charming as you'd expect, with delightful gifts and baked goods sold at pretty stalls and plenty of hot wine and brandy punch to keep you warm.

-How to visit: You'll stop by at Rüdesheim market on our wonderful Christmassy cruise along the Rhine this December.
+You'll stop by at Rüdesheim market on our wonderful Christmassy cruise along the Rhine this December.

 Madrid, Spain